hylium/game-stack-zeus/README.md

-#Prometheus
+#Zeus

-Prometheus is a plugin for GameStack that handles connexion to one ore more databases.
+Zeus is a plugin for GameStack that provides an administrator interface for the server.